SCOOP

 In recent years fundamental changes to the way that news content is accessed, distributed and consumed online, through ‘secondary-uses’ such as news scraping and generative AI training, has seen a significant transfer of value away from publishers to platforms and other tech companies.

-The consequent squeeze on publishers’ funds has seen mass UK redundancies with 2,681 journalism jobs lost in 2023, up 48% from 2022.
+The squeeze on publishers’ funds has seen mass UK redundancies with 2,681 journalism jobs lost in 2023, up 48% from 2022.
 This increases an already significant reliance on freelance journalists who, according to research from the Centre for Regulation of the Creative Economy (CREATe), earn on average less than the national living wage with the vast majority receiving nothing for secondary-use online.
-This pay deficit makes sustaining a career difficult for many, particularly those from underrepresented communities.
+With the threat of an exception on the horizon, this makes sustaining a career difficult for most, particularly those from underrepresented communities.

 What can be done

-These initiatives are currently modelled around voluntary agreements, however, legislative back-stops are needed to ensure fair and timely outcomes.
+These initiatives are currently modelled around voluntary agreements, but legislative backstops are needed to ensure fair and timely outcomes.
 The Government has established a Digital Markets Unit with powers to intervene in this area and further measures may be required to specifically protect the rights of freelance journalists, whose work is central to the future of the UK’s news content industries.